soles-STATS/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-🙋‍♀️ Welcome to SOLES Awesome, a collaborative repository maintained by a team of researchers and educators from the School of Life and Environmental Sciences (SOLES), University of Sydney, Australia.
+🙋‍♀️ Welcome to the SOLES stats group, a collaborative repository maintained by a team of researchers and educators from the School of Life and Environmental Sciences (SOLES), University of Sydney, Australia.

-**Why Awesome?** An awesome list is a list of awesome things curated by the community and is a popular way to showcase the best of *something*.
-In this case, we want to be the *best* source for anything statistics in SOLES.

-## Awesome workshops

-## Awesome data
+## Workshops

+- Introduction to R
+- RStudio
+- Visual Studio Code
+- GitHub Copilot and using it for data

-## Awesome templates
+## Data

+- Urchin respirometry ($t$-Test, ANOVA, ANCOVA)
+- Cattle feeding ($t$-Test, ANOVA)
+- Bees (GLM)

+## Templates (for students)

+- Thesis template
+- Report template

+## Templates (for educators)
+- Lab book (HTML, PDF)
+- Handbook (HTML, PDF)